Caryocolum inflativorella

 Caryocolum inflativorella is a moth of the family Gelechiidae.
 It is found in Slovakia, Hungary, Romania and North Macedonia.

 The length of the forewings is 5.5–8 mm for males and 6–7 mm for females.
-The forewings are mottled dark brown with light yellowish brown markings.
 Adults have been recorded on wing from late June to mid-August.

 The larvae feed on Silene vulgaris.
-They feed in the stem of the host plant, causing an internodial gall.
-Pupation also takes place within the stem.
 Larvae can be found in June.